MoralisWeb3/unity-web3-game-kit/README.md

 # 🏗 Ethereum Web3Api Methods

 ## `Web3Api Notes`
-The complete Moralis Web3API schema including endpoints, operations and models, can be found by loggining into your Moralis Server and selecting **Web3 API***
+The complete Moralis Web3API schema including endpoints, operations and models, can be found by logging in to your Moralis Server and selecting **Web3 API***

-For use with either Moralis SDK or in Unity3d, the following using statements are requried:
+For use with either Moralis SDK or in Unity3d, the following using statements are required:
 ```
 using System.Collections.Generic;
 using Moralis.Web3Api.Models;